-Enforcement income refers to the gross revenue generated from the Council's ordinance and parking enforcement activities in maintaining a safe city.
+Enforcement income refers to the gross revenue generated from the City's ordinance and parking enforcement activities in maintaining a safe city.
 In 2001, the State Government transferred its powers to the City to enforce parking infringements within the CBD.
-Further parking enforcement responsibilities were transferred to the City as a result of the 2004 Council amalgamation (with the former South Sydney City Council) and boundary transfer (with the former Leichhardt Municipal Council)
+Further parking enforcement responsibilities were transferred to the City as a result of the 2004 Council amalgamation (with the former South Sydney City Council) and boundary transfer (with the former Leichhardt Municipal Council).

-The gross income, being the value of fines issued, represents around 6% of the City's Income From Continuing Operations.
-After paying processing fees to the NSW Government's State Debt Recovery Office and deducting other operating costs 50% of the net income is remitted to the NSW Government (for CBD and former South Sydney zones), Council retains income equal to approximately 2% of Income from Continuing Operations.
+The gross income, being the value of fines issued, represents around 4% of the City's Income from Continuing Operations.
+After paying processing fees to the NSW Government's State Debt Recovery Office and deducting other operating costs 50% of the net income is remitted to the NSW Government (for CBD and former South Sydney zones), the City retains income equalling less than 2% of Income from Continuing Operations.